-The only true way to fix your online reputation for the long term is to suppress negative search engine results through ORM.
+The only true way to fix your online reputation for the long term is to push down negative search results through ORM.

 Crisis recovery takes time — get started now

-We don’t use quick, temporary fixes to recover your reputation.
+ReputationManagement.com doesn’t use quick, temporary fixes to recover your reputation.
 Our team works diligently to identify, create, and promote preferred content in your branded search results.
-We also assess your reputational risk and we help you prepare and defend against future reputation damaging events.
+We also develop a strategy to protect your reputation against future damaging events.
 We won’t leave your online reputation to chance.
-Contact us today to get started.
+Learn more about our reputation management services.